Which drugs entering the market are poised as blockbusters? DCAT Value Chain Insights examines the contenders for this year.

 Leaders of the pack

-The Clarivate Analytics study, Drugs to Watch 2017, points to eight drugs projected to be launched in 2017 that are projected for blockbuster status (defined as sales of $1 billion or more) by 2021, and one additional drug slated for near blockbuster status by 2021 (see Table I at end of article).
-Ranked by highest sales forecast for 2021, the expected blockbuster 2017 launches are: Roche’s Ocrevus (ocrelizumab) for multiple sclerosis (MS); Regeneron and Sanofi’s Dupixent (dupilumab) for a common form of eczema; AstraZeneca’s durvalumab for cancer; Novo Nordisk’s semaglutide for Type 2 diabetes; Eli Lilly and Company’s and Incyte’s Olumiant (baricitinib) for rheumatoid arthritis; Novartis’s Kasqali (ribociclib) for cancer; Merck Serono and Pfizer’s Bavencio (avelumab) for cancer; Tesaro’s Zejula (niraparib) for cancer; and Kite Pharma’s KTE-C19 for hematological cancer, projected for near blockbuster status by 2021 and an example of a new class of cancer treatments, autologous T-cell therapies.
+The Clarivate Analytics study, Drugs to Watch 2017, points to several key drugs projected to be launched in 2017 that are projected for blockbuster status (defined as sales of $1 billion or more) by 2021, and one additional drug slated for near blockbuster status by 2021 (see Table I at end of article).
+Ranked by highest sales forecast for 2021, the expected blockbuster 2017 launches are: Roche’s Ocrevus (ocrelizumab) for multiple sclerosis (MS); Regeneron and Sanofi’s Dupixent (dupilumab) for a common form of eczema; AstraZeneca’s durvalumab for cancer; Novo Nordisk’s semaglutide for Type 2 diabetes; Eli Lilly and Company’s and Incyte’s Olumiant (baricitinib) for rheumatoid arthritis (note: as of July 2017, projected timeline for launch is now projected beyond 2017); Novartis’s Kasqali (ribociclib) for cancer; Merck Serono and Pfizer’s Bavencio (avelumab) for cancer; Tesaro’s Zejula (niraparib) for cancer; and Kite Pharma’s KTE-C19 for hematological cancer, projected for near blockbuster status by 2021 and an example of a new class of cancer treatments, autologous T-cell therapies.

 Roche’s Ocrevus (ocrelizumab).
 Roche’s Ocrevus (ocrelizumab) is expected to materially disrupt the MS market when it launches in the second quarter of 2017, according to the Clarivate report.
 The drug was approved by the US Food and Drug Administration (FDA) in March 2017.
 Ocrevus is a first-in-class anti-CD20 antibody, and it showed positive results in reducing the annualized relapse rate in MS and is the first drug to prove effective in primary progressive MS. The Clarivate report points out that initial market share gains are likely in the second line behind oral options and in severe patients on Biogen’s Tysabri (natalizumab) who are at risk of progressive multifocal leukoencephaolopathy, but adoption in naive patients may be expected in the medium term as prescriber familiarity builds.
 Clarivate projects 2021 sales of $3.3 billion, putting the drug at the top of the list for market entrants in 2017.

 Sanofi’s and Regeneron’s Dupixent (dupilumab).
 Sanofi’s and Regeneron Pharmaceuticals’ Dupixent (dupilumab) is a human monoclonal antibody that is designed to specifically inhibit overactive signaling of two key proteins, IL-4 and IL-13, which are believed to be major drivers of the persistent underlying inflammation in atopic dermatitis (AD), a common form of eczema.
-The drug was approved by the FDA in March 2017 for treating moderate-to-severe AD whose disease is not adequately controlled with topical prescription therapies, or when those therapies are not advisable.
+The drug was approved by the FDA in March 2017 for treating moderate-to-severe AD whose disease is not adequately controlled with topical prescription therapies, or when those therapies are not advisable and was recommended for approval by an advisory committee of the European Medicines Agency in July 2017.
 Clarivate projects 2021 sales of $2.8 billion.

-Eli Lilly’s and incyte’s Olumiant (baricitinib).
-Eli Lilly’s and incyte’s Olumiant (baricitinib), a drug for treating rheumatoid arthritis, suffered a setback in April 2017 when the companies received a Complete Response Letter (CRL) from the FDA or their new drug application (NDA), indicating that the FDA is unable to approve the application in its current form.
+Eli Lilly’s and Incyte’s Olumiant (baricitinib).
+Eli Lilly’s and Incyte’s Olumiant (baricitinib), a drug for treating rheumatoid arthritis, had been slated for market launch in 2017, but the drug suffered a setback in April 2017 when the companies received a Complete Response Letter (CRL) from the FDA on their new drug application (NDA), indicating that the FDA is unable to approve the application in its current form.
 The FDA is specifically seeking additional clinical data to determine the most appropriate doses of the drug and to further characterize safety concerns across treatment arms.
-Lilly and Incyte submitted the NDA for baricitinib to the FDA in January 2016, and in January 2017 announced that the FDA' provided a three-month extension to allow time for review of additional data analyses.
+Lilly and Incyte submitted the NDA for baricitinib to the FDA in January 2016, and in January 2017 announced that the FDA provided a three-month extension to allow time for review of additional data analyses.
+In July 2017, the companies reported that resubmission of their new drug application will now be beyond 2017.

 Baricitinib, a Janus kinase (JAK) inhibitor, is currently in clinical studies for inflammatory and autoimmune diseases.
 The drug was recently approved in the European Union under the brand name Olumiant (baricitinib) in 4-mg and 2-mg dose tablets in February 2017 for treating moderate-to-severe active rheumatoid arthritis.
 The drug is currently being studied in Phase II trials for atopic dermatitis and systemic lupus erythematosus, and a Phase III trial for psoriatic arthritis is expected to be initiated in 2017.
-Prior to the CRL, the drug was projected for blockbuster status by 2021 with forecast sales of nearly $1.3 billion.
+Prior to the CRL and a subsequent announcement by the companies that they will be resubmitting their new drug application beyond 2017, the drug was projected for blockbuster status by 2021 with forecast sales of nearly $1.3 billion.
 Anticipated gains in market share, if the drug is approved, is expected from other JAK inhibitors, primarily Pfizer’s Xeljanz (tofacitinib), but with building prescriber familiarity, the drug could move ahead of TNF inhibitors in this area, according to the Clarivate report.

 Novartis’ Kisqali (ribociclib).
 Novartis’ Kisqali (ribociclib), an anti-cancer drug, is a highly selective CDK4/CDK6 inhibitor, which was approved by the FDA in 2017 for treating HR-positive, HER2-negative first-line breast cancer, was launched in the US in March 2017.
 The drug will compete with Pfizer’s CDK4/6 inhibitor, Ibrance (palbociclib), a strong competitor and earlier market entry that was launched in early 2015.
 Forecasts for 2021 for the drug are nearly $1.3 billion.

-Merck Sereno and Pfizer’s Bavencio (avelumab).
-Merck KGaA’s and Pfizer’s Bavencio (avelumab) is a fully human anti-PDL1 antibody expected to enter the market in third quarter of 2017 in its first cancer setting of second-line metastatic Merkel cell carcinoma, a rare form of skin cancer, for which it received FDA approval in March 2017.
+Merck Sereno's and Pfizer’s Bavencio (avelumab).
+Merck KGaA’s and Pfizer’s Bavencio (avelumab) is a fully human anti-PDL1 antibody expected to enter the market in third quarter of 2017 in its first cancer setting of second-line metastatic Merkel cell carcinoma, a rare form of skin cancer, for which it received FDA approval in March 2017 and has also been recommended for approval by an advisory committee of the European Medicines Agency.
 Avelumab is part of the immunotherapy alliance that Pfizer and Merck KGaA formed in November 2014 under which the companies will collaborate on up to 20 high priority immuno-oncology clinical development programs, including combination trials.
 The clinical development program for avelumab involves study of more than 15 tumor types, including breast cancer, gastric/gastroesophageal cancer, head and neck cancer, Merkel cell carcinoma (an aggressive form of skin cancer), mesothelioma, melanoma, non-small cell lung cancer, ovarian cancer, renal cell carcinoma, and urothelial (e.g. bladder) cancer.
 Phase III cinical trials for ovarian cancer are ongoing with data expected in 2018 for 2019.
 Forecast 2021 sales are $1.2 billion.

 Kite Pharma’s axicabtagene ciloleucel (KTE-C19).
 Kite Pharma’s KTE-C19 is an autologous T-cell therapy expressing a cancer antigen specific for CD19, which is a B cell marker.T-cells engineered against cancer antigens (CAR-T) are a new area of cancer treatment, and Kite Phama is hopeful it can be the first company to bring a CAR-T therapy to market with KTE-C19, following the initiation of a rolling filing in aggressive B-cell non-Hodgkin’s lymphomas (NHL) in December 2016.
 The company hopes to launch the drug at the very end of 2017.
 A number of other studies are ongoing or planned in mantle cell lymphoma, adult and pediatric acute lymphocytic leukemia, indolent NHL, and chronic lymphocytic leukemia.
 The Clarivate report points out that early market access may depend initially on building scientific awareness among prescribers, and an efficient and consistent manufacturing process.
 The drug is projected for near-blockbuster status with sales of more than $900 million in 2021.